The 5 Best Canon AE-1 Program Camera Lenses

 The AE-1 Program is an excellent analog camera.

-The Canon AE-1 Program is a fantastic film camera.
-This page will discuss the top 5 lenses to use with the Canon AE-1 Program.
+This page will talk about the top 5 lenses to use on the AE-1 Program camera.

 Kit Lens and Standard Primes

 The Canon FD 50mm F/1.8 lens was the “kit Lens” often sold with the AE-1 Program.
 The 50mm f1.8 is plentiful, has terrific picture quality, and is cheap.

 - The “classic” setup as it can be considered the original kit lens.

 - Light and compact.

 - Widely available and easy to find in good condition.